Pricing Manager Job Description: Why Pricing Managers Are Set Up To Fail

 2. Choose to work for companies that invest in people and pricing

 Having the right experience and skill set is just part of the puzzle.
 If you do not like how a job advertisement is written, and or the initial screening with the hiring manager(s), chances are you will not like the job, culture and values of the business (see customer value pricing).
 And, chances are that your unique skill set and expertise will be nullified or underappreciated.

 3. Get a career game plan

 Getting ahead in pricing isn’t about luck.
 Top executives don’t wait for opportunities to happen to them.
 They have built a successful career after clear and thoughtful planning and many seek career counselling.
 In addition, they know the right career options for them based on objective evaluations of their personalities, behavioural patterns, skills, capabilities and background.
-Furthermore, they seek advice from experts and intelligently direct vital knowledge to advance their careers.
+Furthermore, they seek advice from experts to advance their careers.

 Career counselling and career planning tools can provide impartial insight into personal values, interests, ability levels and potential.
 They give practical advice on how to manage strengths effectively to consistently elevate performance.
 When you understand the depth and breadth of your capabilities, potential, and the quirks of your personality, it is possible to learn to appreciate the processes you have created to function in the world.